KevinvdBurg/xdebuginstaller/README.md

 ##Verify XDebug

-Follow the following steps:
+Take the following steps:

-1. Go to Run->Webserver Debug Validation
+1. Go to Run -> Webserver Debug Validation
 2. Fill in the path to the websites root
 3. Fill in the url to the websites root
 4. Click validate, everything should turn blue.
 Otherwise check you settings